 What does ACI expect from a chapter?

-ACI chapters are expected to adhere to the policies described in this Chapter Guide, submit an annual report, and maintain a line of communication with ACI of the needs of chapter members.
+ACI chapters are expected to adhere to the policies described in this Chapter Guide, submit an annual report, forward leadership changes to ACI Headquarters, and maintain a line of communication with ACI.

 Can chapter members speak on behalf of ACI?